inspiraluna/doiContacts/README.md

 For more information about DOI's and Doichain, please visit www.Doichain.org

 Doichain stores email permissions in form of signatures but doesn't store ANY encrypted nor unencrypted personal data.
 This app doesn't use any cloud storage.
-All data are only stored on your mobile phone!
+All private keys and personal data are stored only on your device!

-For sending signed transactions between mobile phones (and also browsers) we plan to integrate IPFS for that.

 ## Features
+- Wallets
+    - create multiple Doichain Wallets and associate it offchain with an email address (e.g. private, project a, project b, ... ))
+    - edit subject and email template used by the wallet
+    - send/receive DOI to another wallet
+    - list all transactions
 - Contacts
-    - add an email address and request an email permission through Doichain transaction
+    - add an email address and request an email permission through Doichain transaction with a personalized email text
-    - store current geo position when requesting the permission, so you can later remember where you meet
+    - enter a current geo position when requesting the permission (you can remember where you meet)
     - show contacts status of a requested email permission (confirmed - yes/no)
     - scan email QR-Code from a second doiContact wallet
     - (under development) scan an IPFS-address QR-Code pointing to a IPFS-file with a signed SOI transaction ready to broadcasted (and signed) by a second party (Bob)
-- Wallets
-    - create multiple Doichain Wallets and associate it with an email address (e.g. private, project a, project b, startup a, startup b))
-    - edit subject and email template to be sent from this wallet
-    - send/receive DOI-coins to another wallet (scan / create QR-code)
-    - (under development) list all transactions of a wallet

 ## How to start developing on the ReactJS part
 - checkout this repository and ```cd doi_react_app```